This Green Chile Turkey Taco Salad with Peppers and Avocado has a dressing that's seasoned with green chile salsa.

 South Beach Suggestions:

-Every ingredient in this salad is suitable for all phases of the South Beach Diet or any other type of low-glycemic eating plan; enjoy!
+Every ingredient in this salad is suitable for all phases of the South Beach Diet or any other type of low-carb or low-glycemic eating plan; enjoy!

 I chose the South Beach Diet to manage my weight partly so I wouldn't have to count calories, carbs, points, or fat grams, but if you want nutritional information for a recipe, I recommend entering the recipe into Calorie Count, which will calculate it for you.